hilton/scripting-docs/ADR/003 Core model naming.md

 ## Consequences

-Developers will understand the model more quickly but will not assume functionality like asynchronous parallel execution.
+* Developers will understand the model more quickly but will not assume standard process engine functionality like asynchronous parallel execution.
+* We may produce documentation that explains the engine for people more familiar with workflow or BPM.
+* We can always present the engine differently for use cases other than microservice orchestration.